cKellyDesign/notsorry/README.md

 # Not Sorry!

-This is a simple virtual deck for the board game Sorry!
+This is a simple virtual deck for boardgames!